The urgent need for a durable fashion model

 Giving our products a second life

 We are working to transform the Lacoste business model according to circular economy principles.
 The Lacoste Gobal Recycling Project has made giving our products a second life one of our priority objectives in keeping with our Durable Elegance strategy.
 Increasing the collection of end-of-life products, giving them a second life, and reusing recycled materials to make new products.
-This approach will be explained in the next Sustainable Development report in May 2021.
+This approach is explained in our Sustainable Development report launched on May 2021.

 Lacoste is working to support biodiversity and protect animals by offering its assistance to the:

 This fund created by the United National Development Programme invites brands to donate 0.5% of their advertising budgets featuring animals.
 The objective is to finance efforts to preserve diversity, wild animals and their habitats.